14 Reference Questions to Ask a Tenant’s Previous Landlord

 1. Can You Confirm [Applicant] Rented From You?

-The first question to ask, just to make sure you’re both on the same page.
+The first question to ask is to ensure you’re both on the same page.

 Tenant landlord reference on iPropertyManagement.com